tuanqle/quizes/packet/README.md

 #### Handle device creation failure

-Current program can run indefinitely waiting for device creation to complete.
-Scenarios such as: PXE boot failure, corrupted OS, etc. would triggered  this.
-To protect from this scenario:
+Current program can run indefinitely waiting for device provisioning.
+Scenarios such as: PXE boot failure, corrupted OS, etc. would triggered the condition.
+To protect from this scenario, I would add a watchdog.

 * Add a watchdog to recover from indefinite provisioning.
 * In the case watchdog occurs, rollback the system's state (forced deprovisioned new device)